RussAbbott/pylog/README.md

 ## Pylog: prolog in Python
 This repository is a Python implementation of many prolog features.
 It is based on Piumarta’s [`unify.py`](http://www.ritsumei.ac.jp/~piumarta/pl/src/unify.py).

-## To Do
-Read the slides and work through the exercises for all three weeks of Piumarta.
-(Use Blackburn and Bratko for more thorough Prolog coverage.)

-Consider the following (Python) code.
+As an example, consider the following (Python) code.
 (You can run it [here](https://colab.research.google.com/drive/1BkWBGY0GpOYqHLpyylzbPU9OLdyqxSmk).)

 ```python
 from typing import Generator